-Hong Kong activists protest suspected gang attack in defiance of police ban
+Police fire tear gas in clash with Hong Kong protesters over banned march

 Many fear those rights are under threat as Beijing’s reach extends into the city.

-Activists told Reuters they feared the protest could turn violent this weekend, given anger among the protesters over last Sunday’s violence and a determination among some to challenge villagers they believe are close to triad groups in the area.
+Activists told Reuters they feared Saturday’s protest could turn violent, given anger among the protesters over last Sunday’s violence and a determination among some to challenge villagers they believe are close to triad groups in the area.

 “We are hoping for a peaceful night,” said Neil, masked, in his mid-20s, standing next to a friend who was strapping on a hard hat.